 - Health Insurance Portability and Accountability Act (HIPAA)

-- Basics of Risk Analysis and Risk Management
+- HHS Risk Analysis and Risk Management Tool

 - Federal Trade Commission Health Breach Notification Rule

 - Department of Health Services Breach Notification Rule